 I think this MAY be the most delicious thing I have ever made, eaten, seen, smelled or otherwise come in any contact with over the course of my entire life.
 This, my friends, is called a Kentucky Hot Brown, and my only regret is that I have gotten to the ripe old age of…well, never mind…and this is the first time I have eaten one.
 I have a lot of catching up to do.

-Anyhow, as is usually the case with any turkey-cooking, I ended up with a whole lot of leftovers, and I dimly remembered that I had heard of something called a Hot Brown that called for sliced cooked turkey.
+Happily for me this past Thanksgiving, I ended up with a whole lot of leftovers, and I dimly remembered that I had heard of something called a Hot Brown that called for sliced cooked turkey.
 Googling ensued.
 Soon I found the original recipe for it, which dates back to a dish from the 1920’s at the Brown Hotel in Kentucky.
 This recipe called for a QUART of heavy cream, and that was enough to stop even me in my tracks.
-So I moved on to Bobby Flay’s version of it, which is not slenderizing by any means, but at least uses milk instead of the cream.
+So I moved on to a less sinful version of it, which is not slenderizing by any means, but at least uses milk instead of the cream.

 Do not let one more second go by without having this yourself.
 It’s worth roasting a turkey just to have leftovers to make this baby.
 Kentucky Hot Brown…you heard it here first!

 Kentucky hot browns…maybe the best use EVER for leftover turkey?
 Get yourself some Thanksgiving leftovers and see for yourself!

 For the sauce: